-COD-FISHERY.-Cod-fish are abundant on the coast, especially to the eastward of Mistanoque.
+cod-fishery.-Cod-fish are abundant on the coast, especially to the eastward of Mistanoque.
 The fishery for them is not carried on only by resident inhabitants, but by schooners which visit the coast every summer.
 Intelligent American fishermen stated (in 1834), that the number of vessels employed in the fisheries off this coast was about 300 sail, of the average burden of 75 tons.
 Their crews amounted to 50 men for every 6 vessels, or 2,500 men in all.
 Of these, about one-fourth only were British, about one-half were American, and the remainder French vessels.
 Each vessel took, one with another, about 1,500 quintals of codfish.
 Since the above period the number of vessels has greatly increased.

-EGG TRADE.-From 15 to 23 small schooners or shallops, of about 25 tons, are employed in what is termed the "egging business."
+25 tons, are employed in what is termed the "egging business."
 The eggs which are most abundant and most prized are those of the murr; but the egg of puffins, gannets, gulls, eider ducks, cormorants, &c. are also collected.
 Halifax is the principal market for these eggs, but they are also carried to Boston and other ports.
 One vessel of 25 tons is said to have cleared 200l. currency by this egging business in a favourable season.